UCF/Athena-Framework/_docs/components/popovers.md

 Add small overlay content, like those found in iOS, to any element for housing secondary information.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Overview

-Things to know when using the popover plugin:
+Things to know when using popovers:

-- Popovers rely on the 3rd party library [Tether](http://tether.io/) for positioning.
+- Popovers rely on the 3rd party library [Tether](http://tether.io/) as well as Athena's JavaScript for positioning.
 You must include [tether.min.js](https://github.com/HubSpot/tether/blob/master/dist/js/tether.min.js) before framework.min.js in order for popovers to work!
-- Popovers require the [tooltip plugin]({{ site.baseurl }}/components/tooltips/) as a dependency.
 - Popovers are opt-in for performance reasons, so **you must initialize them yourself**.
 - Zero-length `title` and `content` values will never show a popover.
 - Specify `container: 'body'` to avoid rendering problems in more complex components (like our input groups, button groups, etc).